Skip to navigation Skip to content

 • are getting a qualifying payment at the time of their application, and

-• have been getting a qualifying payment for a continuous period of 26 weeks immediately before applying for early release of superannuation
+• received a qualifying payment for a continuous period of 26 weeks immediately before applying for early release of superannuation

 • Payment summary (PS)